 By Lee Yan | Sr. Service Engineer | Intune Support as a Feature

-You’re in the process of getting your new device ready for use for an end user, and then you find that the device shows as pending for certain policies in the console.
-You’re wondering why – what happened – it’s a clean/brand new device and you’ve targeted policies to the user who will use the device.
-This is expected, as we explain below – it’ll make a lot of sense to you after we walk through how it works.
+You’re in the process of getting your new device ready for use for an end user, and then you find that the device shows as pending for certain policies or apps in the console.
+You’re wondering why – what happened – it’s a clean/brand new device, it's Azure AD joined, and you’ve targeted policies and apps to the user who will use the device.
+This can be expected, as we explain below – it’ll make sense after we walk through how it works.

-Assign the policy to a device group containing the affected device.
-From Settings > Accounts > Access work or school, click on the Connected to <aad_account> > Info > Sync to perform a device sync.
+- Assign the policy to a device group containing the affected device.
+Then, from Settings > Accounts > Access work or school, click on the Connected to <aad_account> > Info > Sync to perform a device sync.
 While typically you want policies to apply to the user, not the device, this is a quick workaround to ensure policies such as encryption reports back compliance.

-You can also check the Event logs from the client to determine if you are running into this.
+You can also check the Event logs from the client to determine if you are running into this issue.
 Below are the event log entries you would see if the logged on user is not an Azure AD user:

 Once the device checks in with the proper user credentials then the status will be updated (typically less than 30 minutes after a device sync).